alephium/docs/docs/infrastructure/the-bridge.md

 No. For example, you can also bridge USDC, ETH, DAI, WBTC & ALPH.
 Using the provided UI, you can bridge all tokens from [1inch list](https://tokenlists.org/token-list?url=tokens.1inch.eth)

-And if you interact with the smart contract directly, you can bridge all erc20 tokens you want.
+And if you interact with the smart contract directly, you can bridge all erc20 tokens you want

-### 8. I bridged ETH and/or USDC, and there’s no liquidity on AYIN pools, what can I do?

-Before bridging any token, please check that there is enough liquidity available, otherwise you might have to bridge those tokens back.

-### 9. How do I add the ALPH ERC-20 token to my Metamask?
+### 8. How do I add the ALPH ERC-20 token to my Metamask?

 In order to have the ALPH ERC-20 token show in your Metamask wallet you are going to need to do the following :